 Participants will learn the principles of multiple imaging modalities, and receive hands-on experience in one imaging modality, specifically:

 Basic lectures and imaging laboratory tours will allow participants to understand the importance of multiple complementary imaging modalities and to learn the basic principles and required instrumentation for multiple imaging modalities.

 To gain further research experience, participants will spend five weeks in one imaging modality lab performing a team project.
 The choice of lab will be determined by the Steering Committee by considering the trainees’ desire, background, and the number of trainees in a given lab.
 This training will include data acquisition, data processing, visualization, and interpretation.
 Thus, the participant will become familiar with the entire process of one imaging modality from data acquisition to interpretation.

 To demonstrate the synergy of multimodal neuroimaging, we host an annual topical symposium.

 Participation in the summer workshop is made by completing an application online.
-If eligible, participants in this workshop will receive an allowance to cover meals and other education-related expenses and be provided with housing in a double-occupancy dormitory on campus.
-They will also receive partial funds, to help defray the cost of travel and other related expenses.
+Participants in this workshop (based upon eligibility and VISA status, and allow ability to receive any funds or support from the program), will receive an allowance to cover meals and other education-related expenses, housing in a double-occupancy dormitory on campus, partial funds to help defray the cost of travel and other related expenses.
 Please note that funding is limited to 12 recipients.